fanfury-sports/furyhub/docs/concepts/validator-faq.md

 ### What are validators commission

 Revenue received by a validator's pool is split between the validator and their delegators.
 The validator can apply a commission on the part of the revenue that goes to their delegators.
 This commission is set as a percentage.
 Each validator is free to set their initial commission, maximum daily commission change rate and maximum commission.
-The IRIS Hub enforces the parameter that each validator sets.
+The FURY Hub enforces the parameter that each validator sets.
 Only the commission rate can change after the validator is created.

 ### What is the formula to calculate the rewards